What Is a Denial-of-Service (DoS) Attack?

 How can you reduce the risk of a DoS attack

-In a recent post, Robin Jackson, principal consultant for CrowdStrike, offered organizations the following tips to prevent, detect and remediate cyberattacks, including DoS attacks.
-He suggests the following steps:
+Robin Jackson, principal consultant for CrowdStrike, offered organizations the following tips to prevent, detect and remediate cyberattacks, including DoS attacks.
+Some of the tips he mentions in the blog post include:

 - Establish consistent and comprehensive training for employees about how to recognize common attack indicators and promote responsible online activity.